5 Fried Foods to Eat in Rome

 In Rome, the Italian word fritti refers to the mouth-watering array of fried foods on offer at restaurants and street food joints across the city.
 Although they are consumed any time of day, as part of a meal or as a quick bite on the go, in Rome the true home of the fritti is the pizzeria.
 Romans will always kick-off a meal in a pizzeria with a range of fried antipasti which should be freshly cooked to order and brought to the table piping hot, accompanied by an ice-cold beer to de-grease the palate.

-Here are our top 5 favorite fried foods that you should not leave Rome without tasting:
+Here are our top 5 favorite fried foods that you must try in Rome:

 Supplì

-The traditional Roman supplì is an oval-shaped breadcrumbed ball of rice and tomato ragù.
-Hidden inside is a piece of mozzarella which gently melts as the supplì is cooked, creating a string of cheese when you bite into the center (and giving them their full name supplì al telefono, referring to the telephone wire appearance of the string of melted cheese).
-The evolution of Roman cuisine means that now there are thousands of modern takes on the classic supplì, using different ingredients and flavorings, and even using pasta in place of rice.
+The traditional Roman supplì is an oval-shaped, breadcrumb-coated ball of rice and tomato ragù.
+Hidden inside is a piece of mozzarella that melts during cooking, creating a string of cheese when you bite into the center.
+This gives it the full name “supplì al telefono,” referring to the telephone wire appearance of the melted cheese string.
+Modern variations of supplì now include different ingredients and flavorings, and some even use pasta instead of rice.

 Fiori di Zucca

-Zucchini flowers are the star of this recipe which could be considered a Roman version of tempura.
-The delicate blossoms are carefully opened and filled with pieces of mozzarella and anchovy before being dipped in a feather-light batter and deep-fried until golden.
-The stellar flavor combination of milky mozzarella and salty anchovy explodes on your taste buds as you take the first mouthful.
+Zucchini flowers are the star of this Roman version of tempura.
+The delicate blossoms are carefully opened and filled with mozzarella and anchovy before being dipped in a light batter and deep-fried until golden.
+The combination of creamy mozzarella and salty anchovy creates an explosion of flavors with each bite.

 Olive Ascolane